MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 - Ensure that you have at least four virtual cores (one virtual machine) of type Standard DSv2 in your Azure subscription to deploy an instance.
 - Ensure that you allow port 1433 (private port) from SCOM Managed Instance (preview) to Azure SQL Managed Instance.
-- If you enable public endpoint on Azure SQL Managed Instance, ensure that you allow port 3342.
+- If you enable a public endpoint on Azure SQL Managed Instance, ensure that you allow port 3342.
 - To help ensure reliability and support easy scaling, SCOM Managed Instance (preview) creates a standard load balancer and a uniform virtual machine scale set.
 For more information, see [Azure Load Balancer](/azure/load-balancer/load-balancer-overview) and [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview).

 # [In your Active Directory domain](#tab/prereqs-active)

 >[!Note]
 >- To perform Active Directory operations, install the **RSAT: Active Directory Domain Services and Lightweight Directory Tools** feature.
 Then install the **Active Directory Users and Computers** tool.
 You can install this tool on any machine that has domain connectivity.
 You must sign in to this tool with admin permissions to perform all Active Directory operations.
->- To perform operations on DNS server, you need to sign in to the DNS server and run the **DNS Manager** tool.
+>- To perform operations on the DNS server, you need to sign in to the DNS server and run the **DNS Manager** tool.

 ## Establish direct connectivity (line of sight) between your domain controller and the Azure network